 If you refuse to take a breath, blood or urine test, you face immediate suspension of your license for a minimum of 90 days and as much as one year, unless you can obtain a hardship license.
 A second refusal results in an 18-month suspension.
 Drivers in Florida agree to take these tests as part of signing a driver’s license.
 This is known as implied consent.

 Your license will also be suspended if your DUI arrest leads to a conviction.
 A first conviction requires a minimum suspension of 180 days, but could result in as much as one year.
 Second and later convictions that occur within certain time periods, as well as any DUI that leads to manslaughter, will result in a longer suspension period or permanent revocation of your driving privileges.

 The serious consequences of a DUI conviction, even a first offense, make clear the need to find a criminal defense lawyer who has the experience necessary to challenge DUI arrests and handle your case.

-Contact a Largo, FL DUI attorney when you are arrested for driving under the influence
+Contact a St. Petersburg, FL DUI attorney when you are arrested for driving under the influence

 At the law office of Joseph Montrone, Jr., P.A., I fight DUI arrests for clients using experience gained in practicing law for 21 years.
 I provide a free initial consultation.
 Contact me online or call my office at 727-888-0102.